Center-for-Grading-Reform/Center-for-Grading-Reform.github.io/pages/grading-conference/submission-information.md

 *Theoretical explorations* investigate elements of alternative grading in relation to one or more theoretical frameworks.

 Instructor Development
-: These papers can include descriptions of training programs, best practices, theoretical models, and exploratory work that brings forward or synthesizes a new idea relevant to faculty or the faculty development profession and/or practice.
+: These presentations can include descriptions of training programs, best practices, theoretical models, and exploratory work that brings forward or synthesizes a new idea relevant to instructors or the educational development profession and/or practice.
 Abstracts should describe the practice or program, lessons learned, implementation, recommendations, and any results or outcomes.

 Panel Discussion
 : This should be of broad interest to the alternative grading community.
 Proposer will host the session, develop initial Q&A questions for the panel and will secure an additional 3-6 panelists.
 Abstracts should describe the theme or objective, as well as the relevance and individuals served.
 List potential panelists (names and affiliations), as well as sample potential questions.